 The Board of Appeals grants area variances and special exceptions.
 Area variances provide an increment of relief from a physical dimensional restriction such as a building height or setback.
 Use variances are not allowed.
 A special exception may be granted for improvements made to a nonconforming structure.
 The Board of Appeals meets the second Tuesday of each month as needed.

-.
+Download and fill out the Board of Appeals Application and Guidelines.
 Applications are due the second to last Wednesday the month prior.

 Special Exceptions for Parking